hfp/xconfigure/config/cp2k/README.md

 # CP2K<a name="cp2k-open-source-molecular-dynamics"></a>

 <a name="getting-the-source-code"></a>This document focuses on building and running the [Intel fork of CP2K](https://github.com/hfp/cp2k.git).
-The fork was formerly a branch of CP2K's Git-mirror; however CP2K is meanwhile natively hosted at GitHub.
+The fork was formerly a branch of CP2K's Git-mirror; CP2K is meanwhile natively hosted at GitHub.
 This work is supposed to track the master version of CP2K in a timely fashion.
 The LIBXSMM library is highly recommended and can be found at [https://github.com/hfp/libxsmm](https://libxsmm.readthedocs.io).
 In terms of functionality (and performance) it is beneficial to rely on [LIBINT](../libint/README.md#libint) and [LIBXC](../libxc/README.md#libxc), whereas [ELPA](../elpa/README.md#eigenvalue-solvers-for-petaflop-applications-elpa) eventually improves the performance.
 For high performance, [LIBXSMM](../libxsmm/README.md#libxsmm) has been incorporated since [CP2K&#160;3.0](https://www.cp2k.org/version_history) (and intends to substitute CP2K's "libsmm" library).

 <a name="recommended-intel-compiler"></a>Below are the releases of the Intel Compiler, which are known to reproduce correct results according to the regression tests (it is possible to combine components from different versions):